 Right now, I’m lone working.
 Granted, the security of my home office probably isn’t causing my employer sleepless nights, but I’m lone working nonetheless.
-Lone workers come in many different guises, and with new Sentencing Council guidelines for breaches of Duty of Care coming into force on Monday 1 February, it has arguably never been more pertinent for employers to widen their definition of ‘lone worker’ and understand the risks such employees confront on a daily basis, writes Helen Down.
+Lone workers come in many different guises.
+With new Sentencing Council guidelines for breaches of Duty of Care coming into force on Monday 1 February, it has never been more pertinent for employers to widen their definition of ‘lone worker’, understand the risks and ensure their lone worker policy is up to scratch.

 Being a lone worker doesn’t necessarily mean working in complete isolation.
 While the term is commonly associated with anyone working away from other colleagues, lone workers may very well operate in highly populated areas or alongside clients and customers.